-Students should not receive any noninstructional items at school.
+Students cannot receive any non-instructional items at school.
 This includes flowers, balloons, or other personal items.
 If such items are delivered to school, the office will try to notify the student to pick the items up after dismissal.
-The school will not be responsible for delivering such items to the student.
+The school will not be responsible for delivering such items to the student after school.
 In addition, the school will not be responsible for any such items should they be stolen, damaged, or lost.
 Personal party invitations are not to be handed out in the classroom unless each member of the class receives an invitation.
+Parents are strongly encouraged to allow

-Parents are strongly encouraged to allow students that forget lunches, homework, or school items to develop a sense of responsibility by not bringing the items to school.
-The cafeteria will allow students to borrow money to purchase a lunch.
+Parents are strongly encouraged to allow students that forget lunches, homework, or school items to develop a sense of responsibility by not bringing the items to school for them.
 If the teacher feels it is necessary for the student to have his/her forgotten materials brought to school, they will allow the student to use the telephone.
 Forgotten items must be brought to the office and not delivered directly to the classroom.